hashicorp/terraform-provider-google/website/docs/r/compute_instance_group_manager.html.markdown

     instances in the group are added.
 Updating the target pools attribute does not affect existing instances.

+---

+* `auto_healing_policies` - (Optional, Beta) The autohealing policies for this managed instance group.
+You can specify only one value.
+Structure is documented below.

 The `named_port` block supports: (Include a `named_port` block for each named-port required).

 * `name` - (Required) The name of the port.

 * `port` - (Required) The port number.

+The `auto_healing_policies` block supports:

+* `health_check` - (Required) The health check that signals autohealing.

+* `initial_delay_sec` - (Required) The number of seconds that the managed instance group waits before it applies autohealing policies to new instances or recently recreated instances.
+Between 0 and 3600.

 ## Attributes Reference